 “C’est un bon idee!”
 I quipped, the highlight of my language usage for the trip.

 Well, the Biosphere was a bust, and the hot weather was making me cranky.
 There was supposed to be a plage at lot #4 (a beach), but the route there was so crazy I nearly lost it.
-“They made these roads to nowhere to impress international visitors in 1967.
-They make the place seem sprawling and populous.”
+It seemed to me they had made these roads to nowhere to impress international visitors in to Montreal, to make the place seem sprawling and populous.
+But the system was a mess.

-We ended up driving on a former race track—I’m not kidding—with its lanes blocked off for rollerbladers.
+Soon we were driving on a former race track—I’m not kidding—its lanes blocked off for rollerbladers.
 We were lapped by Spanedex’d men in deep tucks, and had to hold the speed limit at 30 kph, which, don’t both converting, is put-put stuff.
-I was prepared to jump the St. Lawrence Dukes of Hazzard style if it meant getting the eff off of Isle St.-Helene, out of the sun, and into the shade.
+I was prepared to jump the St. Lawrence River Dukes of Hazzard style if it meant getting the eff off of Isle St.-Helene, out of the sun, and into the shade.

 When the time came, I was so ready to depart Montreal.
 Loved the city.
 Will definitely go back.
 But I’m a homebody, and, it seems, a proud American.
 I wanted the Catskills and my own bed.

 The drive home seems to have confirmed the findings of the trip, or foreshadowed my deeper thought about movement versus stagnation.
-At sun-up Saturday morning, I added oil and gas at the Esso near our AinB&B while Theresa packed, then we hit it and forgot it–like full speed ahead, open road, putting serious distance between Montreal and us.
-It was a quiet morning, nobody about.
-We sped through the suburbs.
+At sun-up Saturday morning, I added oil and gas at the Esso near our AinB&B while Theresa packed.
+Then we hit it—like, full speed ahead, open road, putting serious distance between Montreal and us.
+It was a quiet morning, and few drivers on the road.
+We sped southward through the suburbs.

 A familiar sight.
 An annual event.
 But for how long?